skies09/nfl-favourite-team/README.md

 * Dashboard content

-There is an comment on where the data is retrieved from followed by 6 graphs.
+There is an comment on where the data is retrieved from followed by a team selector and 6 graphs.

 The first two graphs are stacked graphs with a brief explanation to the categories.
+These are laid out with the categories section next to the graph but the categories sections locates to below when viewed on mobile screens.

 The following four graphs are laid out in rows of two with the title above and explanation to each graph below.
+These change to stack ontop of each other when viewed on mobile screen.

+All graphs were created by using dc.js which plucks the different teams from the nfl-data file and for the category selected, the corresponding value and displays this value on a graph.
+Graphs would spill over in mobile view so to combat this problem, a chart wrapper was used.

 * Poll